csc7/PP1_CI_TGC/README.md

 - To get basic information of the company.
 - Rather than a long description of the services, to have basic information with a fast method for requesting them.
 - To easily find company's contact details.
-- To navigate the website intuitevely, withoug issues.
+- To navigate the website intuitively, without issues.

 #### [Back to Index](#index)